preston4896/ECTranslator/README.md

 #### Progress Log

-- Set up Google Cloud and acquired Google Translate API Key: AIzaSyATOeTMHkeAzNdg0PJ7zp0xCZqOpBo_Ebs
+- Set up Google Cloud and acquired Google Translate API Key.

 - Server can now handle translate query and return output to the HTML page.